OHI-Science/ohimanual/3_conduct_manual/file_system.md

 ![The `layers` folder contains every data layer as an individual *.csv* file.
 Mac navigation is shown on the left and Windows navigation is shown on the right.](https://docs.google.com/drawings/d/151Hw1Eb13T4KgndEKXM31BDjvdbB5JO7VGneqdUwGQU/pub?w=1702&h=476)

 Note that each *.csv* file within the `layers` folder has been formatted consistently.
-The Toolbox expects all data layers to be in the correct 'long format' and in separate files (see **Using the Toolbox**).
+The Toolbox expects all data layers to be in the correct ['long format'](http://ohi-science.org/manual/#long-formatting) and in separate files.
 Each file also has a column with unique region identifier (*rgn_id*).
 These numeric region identifiers have region names associated with them, that are set in `rgn_labels.csv` and can be modified.

 > TIP: You can check your region identifiers (*rgn_id*) in the `rgn_labels.csv` file in the `layers` folder.